Getting Started with Sass

 Running the Server

-After your project has been installed, run cd project, where project is the name of the project just created.
+is the name of the project just created.
 Then run:

 npm start

 This will kick off the build process, which includes HTML parsing, Sass, image compression, and a server.
 When the initial build finishes, your browser will pop open a new tab pointing to your project.
-You'll be seeing a blank index.html file.
+You'll be seeing a blank index.html

 File Structure

-You'll do all of your work in the src folder of your project.
-The various HTML files, Sass files, and images inside of src are compiled to a new folder called dist/ (as in "distribution"), which contains the final HTML and CSS for your emails.
+(as in "distribution"), which contains the final HTML and CSS for your emails.
 These are the files you'll upload to Litmus, Campaign Monitor, etc. for testing, or load into your email campaign service.

-Here's a breakdown of the files in the src folder:
+Here's a breakdown of the files in the src

-• assets/: Sass and image files.
+: Sass and image files.layouts/

-• pages/: HTML files for emails.
+: HTML files for emails.partials/

-• partials/: Reusable chunks of HTML that can be injected into pages.
+: Reusable chunks of HTML that can be injected into pages.

 Boilerplate

-Inside src/layouts/default.html, you can see the boilerplate needed to make an HTML work.
+, you can see the boilerplate needed to make an HTML work.
 Below we've annotated this boilerplate, explaining what does what.

 <!-- Emails use the XHTML Strict doctype -->